pry/pry/README.markdown

 your favorite editor.
 Pry has knowledge of a few different editors and will attempt to open the file at the line the method is defined.

-You can set the editor to use by assigning to the `Pry.editor=` accessor. `Pry.editor` will default to `$EDITOR` or failing that will use `nano` as the backup default.
+You can set the editor to use by assigning to the `Pry.editor` accessor. `Pry.editor` will default to `$EDITOR` or failing that will use `nano` as the backup default.
 The file that is edited will be automatically reloaded after exiting the editor - reloading can be